Williams v. Pryor: Background

 After the 1998 amendment, the Alabama Code obscenity provisions provide the following:

-It shall be unlawful for any person to knowingly distribute, possess with intent to distribute, or offer or agree to distribute any obscene material or any device designed or marketed as useful primarily for the stimulation of human genital organs for any thing of pecuniary value.

 A first violation is a misdemeanor punishable by a maximum fine of $10,000 and up to one year of jail or hard labor; a subsequent violation is a class C felony.
 The State conceded the statute's proscription of the distribution of sexual devices in Alabama does not apply to devices acquired as gifts or by purchases in another state.
 The statute also does not restrict possession or use of a sexual device by an individual, but only the commercial distribution of the devices.

 After considering Supreme Court precedent, the District Court determined the statute does not implicate previously recognized fundamental constitutional rights.
 The court also declined to extend those rights to provide a fundamental right to the use of sexual devices.
 The district court next reviewed the statute under rational basis scrutiny and concluded the statute lacked a rational basis.
 The court accordingly held the statute unconstitutional and issued a permanent injunction against its enforcement.